loader image

 Is activated biochar permitted?
 (377.1)

 Yes, if the activation is done with permitted substances.
-Additional requirements, such as the genetic engineering prohibition (1.4 a in 32.310) and annotation restrictions in the substance listing, would need to be addressed.
+Additional requirements, such as the genetic engineering prohibition (Clause 1.4 a) of CAN/CGSB-32.310) and annotation restrictions in the substance listing, would need to be addressed.

 Can biochar be used as soil substitute in organic containerized greenhouse production systems?
 (377.2)

-No. Biochar cannot be used as a soil substitute as it does not meet the requirements of a soil/growth medium (see 32.310, 7.5.2.1).
-It may be used as a soil amendment as listed in Table 4.2 Column 1 of PSL.
+No. Biochar cannot be used as a soil substitute as it does not meet the requirements of a soil/growth medium (see CAN/CGSB-32.310, 7.5.2.1).
+It may be used as a soil amendment as listed in Table 4.2 Column 1.

 Blood meal #